tmerrr/valuations-service/README.md

 # Candidate Notes
+* Have made an assumption that `mileage` would be required as a query string param when calling the Premium Car API, as it's missing from the swagger.
+Would normally get this confirmed before implementing
+*

 Here is a place for you to put any notes regarding the changes you made and the reasoning and what further changes you wish to suggest.